ADSLAB-URyukyu/scs-sars-cov-2/README.md

+# Supplimentary Information for Article

-## Supplimentary Information Site for SCS Application
+## Human SCS Application
 You can use the application easily with your computer or the google colaboraty & google drive.

 ### How to use Human SCS Application with your computer